Faturr09/UserIndoBot/README.md

 Originally a simple group management bot with multiple admin features, it has evolved, becoming extremely modular and simple to use.
 Note that this project uses a well-known Telegram-bot of its time @BanhammerMarie_bot from Paul Larson as its base.

-Can be found on telegram as [UserbotIndo](https://t.me/userbotindobot).
+Can be found on telegram as [𝐕𝐢𝐫𝐭𝐮𝐚𝐥 𝐂𝐡𝐚𝐭 𝐈𝐃 🇮🇩](https://t.me/virtualchatID).

-Join the [Group Support](https://t.me/userbotindo) if you just want to stay in the loop about new features or announcements.
+Join the [Group Support](https://t.me/virtualchatID) if you just want to stay in the loop about new features or announcements.

 ## NOTICE